Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Question Practical answer

 Is Kabukicho safe to walk around?
 Usually yes, especially on busy, well-lit main streets.
+Avoid isolated side alleys late at night.

 Is Kabukicho safe for nightlife?
 Yes, if you choose reputable venues yourself and avoid street invitations.